Funding Your Graduate Education

 Conference and Research Travel Funding

 The Department and the University provides funding for conference and research travel.
 The History Department provide funds, depending on the year’s budget, for graduate students to present at conferences and to conduct research at archives.
-To request departmental travel funds, students must fill out the Graduate Student Travel Proposal.
+The Director of Graduate Programs will send out a call for students to request departmental travel funds using the Graduate Student Travel Proposal form.
 Students should contact the Director of Graduate Programs with all questions related to the consideration of their proposals.
 The Graduate Student Association (GSA) provides some funding for travel reimbursement.
-The Graduate School offers the Arthur B. Moss International Travel Grant to enable Ph.D. students to make presentations at international professional conferences.

 Students who are granted travel funds by the History Department are required to fill out specific forms.
 Students who are not already employed by the university must fill out the NC State University Non-Employee / Student Travel Authorization Form and submit it to the History Department Graduate Assistant, Ingrid Hoffius, in person in Withers 356 or by email to firstname.lastname@example.org.
 Non-employee students are responsible for submitting all travel receipts to Ingrid Hoffius within 10 days of completing travel.
 Students who are university employees must fill out a Travel Authorization online through the Travel Center in MyPack Portal.
 University employees are responsible for submitting a Travel Reimbursement through the Travel Center in MyPack Portal within 30 days of completing travel.
 All students should contact Ms. Hoffius with questions about Travel Authorizations/Travel Reimbursements.

 Which Travel Expenses Requires a Receipt?
 Original receipts are required for reimbursements.
 All expenses for reimbursement require a receipt except meals and mileage (these expenses will be reimbursed at set rates).
 Below are the types of reimbursable expenses: